 16.3 Late Payments

-After the Due Date, a late payment charge equal to the higher of:
+If «Customer Name» has not paid its bill in full by the Due Date, BPA shall apply a daily interest charge to any unpaid balance equal to the higher of:

 (1) the Prime Rate (as reported in the Wall Street Journal or successor publication in the first issue published during the month in which payment was due) plus four percent, divided by 365; or

-(2) the Prime Rate times 1.5, divided by 365;
+(2) the Prime Rate times 1.5, divided by 365.

-shall be applied each day to any unpaid balance.
+End Option 1

+Option 2: Include the following for Federal customers utilizing IPAC

+16.2 Payment

+«Customer Name» shall pay all bills electronically in accordance with instructions on the bill.
+Payment of all bills, whether estimated or final, must be received by the 20th day after the Issue Date of the bill (Due Date).
+If the 20th day is a Saturday, Sunday, or federal holiday, then the Due Date is the next Business Day.
+Subject to the availabity of funds, BPA shall collect the amount due by the Due Date from «Customer Name» through Intra-Governmental Payment and Collection (IPAC) system, or its successor.

+16.3 This section intentionally left blank.

+End Option 2

-16.4 Termination
+16.4 Failure to Pay

-If «Customer Name» has not paid its bill in full by the Due Date, it shall have 45 days to cure its nonpayment by making payment in full.
-If «Customer Name» does not provide payment within three Business Days after receipt of an additional written notice from BPA, and BPA determines in its sole discretion that «Customer Name» is unable to make the payments owed, then BPA may terminate this Agreement.
-Written notices sent under this section 16.4 must comply with section 20.
+If «Customer Name» has not paid its bill in full by the Due Date, then BPA shall notify «Customer Name» of nonpayment. «Customer Name» shall have 45 days after receipt of the written notice to cure its nonpayment by making payment in full.
+If «Customer Name» does not provide full payment within the 45-day cure period, then BPA shall send an additional written notice of nonpayment to «Customer Name». «Customer Name» shall then have three Business Days after receipt of the additional written notice to provide payment.
+If «Customer Name» has not provided payment within three Business Days after receipt of the additional written notice and BPA determines in its sole discretion that «Customer Name» is unable to make the payments owed, then BPA may terminate this Agreement pursuant to section 25.1.
+Written notices sent under this section 16.4 must comply with Exhibit I.

 16.5 Disputed Bills